CalTRACK

 Stakeholders

-What is CalTRACK?
+What is the OpenEEmeter?

-CalTRACK methods describe a process of arriving at a calculation of avoided energy use.
+The OpenEEmeter methods describe a process of arriving at a calculation of avoided energy use.

 The core calculation is a counterfactual - the estimated consumption of energy in a building following an intervention as if the intervention had not taken place.